toddcford/toddcford.github.io/content/posts/svi_surface.md

 The key pieces to the implementation are:

-1. **Data Collection**: [Deribit](https://www.deribit.com/futures/BTC-PERPETUAL) is currently the leading crypto derivatives exchange and offers real time market data for Bitcoin options and futures through their public facing websocket API.
+1. **Data Collection**: Many crypto exchanges have public facing APIs where you can subscribe to real time market data.
+This project gets real time options and futures prices over websocket from the leading crypto derivatives exchange.

 2. **SVI Parameterization**: The raw SVI parameterization: